2023 Competition Rules and Information

 ANNUAL THEME AWARD - Sponsored by Make It Sweet

-With this special competition, competitors in any Divisional Category who apply this year’s theme of “Broadway & Musicals” will be considered for this award.
+Each year a theme is announced that is specific for the Sugar Showpiece Competition.
+With this special Annual Theme Award, competitors in any Divisional Category who apply this year’s theme of “International Holidays” (see the complete description in the Sugar Showpiece Rules) can choose to be considered for this award.
 Judges will be considering the overall statement of the entry to convey the theme.
 There is no need to meet with judges for this award, but competitors must ensure their Entry Form is marked for this award at the time of registration in order to be considered.
 Sponsored by Make It Sweet, winners will receive a prize pack and cash prizes of $100 for 3rd place, $150 for 2nd place, and $250 for 1st place.

 BEST SUGAR FLOWERS AWARD - Sponsored by JULIA FEDOROVA CAKES

-- 1st place – A $300 Gift Basket of Sweet Art Master Products plus a Certificate for a sugar flower class (private class, in person) at Julia Fedorova Cakes (NYC) worth up to $700.
+- 1st place – A $350 Gift Basket of Sweet Art Master Products plus a Certificate for a sugar flower class at Julia Fedorova Cakes (NYC) worth up to $950.

-- 2nd place – A $300 Gift Basket of Sweet Art Master Products
+- 1st place (Culinary Students) – A $200 Gift Basket of Sweet Art Master Products

 Tips/Best Practices for all Divisions